pedropfn/alvitrjs-core/README.md

 ## In development

-> Currently these are what i'm currently thinking on adding and working on it.
+> These are what I'm currently working on it.

-- [ ] Error Handling
+- [x] Error Handling
-- [ ] Router Groups
-- [ ] Controllers
-- [ ] Better Http Requests and Responses
-- [ ] Getting Aliases
-- [ ] Rendering Template Engines
-- [ ] Better Middlewares
+- [ ] Better Error Handling
 - [ ] Refactoring
 - [ ] Optimization
 - [ ] Security